 Typically, a home inspection takes place after a buyer makes an offer but before the sale closes.
 But many realtors now recommend sellers get a home inspection up front, to avoid any surprises later on.
 Some of the most common things pointed out in home inspections are missing or inoperable smoke or carbon monoxide detectors, improperly strapped water heaters, poorly vented bathroom exhausts and broken or missing handrails — all of which can be addressed ahead of time.

-The oversized oak light switch plates installed in the 1980s may not seems like a big deal to you, but to a potential buyer, outdated details are a big turnoff.
+The oversized oak light switch plates installed in the 1980s may not seem like a big deal to you, but to a potential buyer, outdated details are a big turnoff.
 The same goes for shag carpet, wallpaper borders, track lighting and shiny brass faucets.
 You don’t have to spend a fortune to bring your house into the new millennium nor hire a professional, just choose modern fixtures and make an easy DIY swap.

 The impact of new interior paint cannot be overstated.
 No matter how on-trend you think your bold or bright paint color is, it won’t appeal to everyone.
 Covering it in a soothing neutral makes it easier for potential buyers to imagine themselves in the space and creates a blank canvas for them to make it their own.
 If your exterior paint is in less-than-great shape or a non-neutral color, it may make sense to update that as well.